syncopika/threejs-projects/character_demo/readme.md

 3. added an animation controller
 Animating with several actions and managing them became a bit difficult quickly without having an additional object to help.

+4. player model animations are split into two parts: a top and bottom so that each animation controls a separate set of bones so that we can mix and match different animations that only concern a specifc set of bones. this is useful (or perhaps necessary?) for handling instances like running with a weapon equipped vs. running without a weapon equipped.